 They’ve been a long time coming: summer, eating out, seeing other human beings.
-But, finally, all being well, it looks like we might have a stab at something resembling normality this year.
-So, dream no longer, book yourself a table at one of these and remind yourself what English summers are all about – we will update the list once everything opens up again in May.
+Dream no longer, book yourself a table at one of these and remind yourself what English summers are all about.

-A pint of Doom Bar looking out over the Camel Estuary is a pretty good way to end the week – no bookings at the moment, so first come, first served.
+A pint of Doom Bar looking out over the Camel Estuary is a pretty good way to end the week.

 The Foxes Revenge, Summercourt, Nr Newquay

-This beautiful 400 year old pub set in Carvynick Estate re-opens outside for food and drink served in the new tipi, or on the outside tables.
-Taken over by new owners Ben and Evie in 2020 (ex Fifteen at Watergate Bay and The Longstore), we look forward to trying their new dishes.
+This beautiful 400 year old pub set in Carvynick Estate was taken over by new owners Ben and Evie in 2020 (ex Fifteen at Watergate Bay and The Longstore), we look forward to trying their new dishes.

 The Bowgie Inn, Crantock

 Slap bang between two awesome beaches (Crantock and Polly Joke) is the Bowgie Inn at West Pentire, where the pet-friendly beer garden hits the spot if you’re after a 180-degree sea view.
 The wild poppies will be coming into flower once we head into May, but the view over the beach and bay makes it one of our favourite coastal pub walks at any time of the year.
 Serving up a traditional pub menu, using Cornish ingredients where possible, this is not fine dining but the view more than makes up for it.
 All tables will need to be booked in advance via ResDiary, and food/drink will be ordered via their Bowgie App.

 The Watering Hole, Perranporth